the-fool/thomasruble.com/site/content/blog/dotnet-postgres-docker.md

 cd gadget_depot
 ```

 It'll be nice to keep the server code & client code totally separate.
-The backend is _merely_ a API service.
-It is not responsible for presentation.
-All the UI code will be in its own separate module, which consumes our API.
+The backend will be _merely_ an API service.
+No C# code will be responsible for presentation.
+All the UI code will be in its own separate module, setup to consume our API.
 To indicate the independence of the frontend and backend, make 2 sub-directories in the root of the project.

 ```bash
 # at the project root